Green Artist

 Overhead

 Overhead is the cost of running your wood burning business.
-Even if this is minimal, it’s still important to be aware of all expenses it takes to create wood burning art.
+Even if this is minimal, it’s still important to be aware of all expenses to create wood burning art.

 Materials